Specialized Skills Training

 - Pathfinder School (ASI-F7)

-Provides special training in navigation of foreign terrain and establishing safe landing zones for Airborne Soldiers or Army aircraft.
+The Pathfinder School provides special training in navigation of foreign terrain and establishing safe landing zones for Airborne Soldiers or Army aircraft.
 Effective 1 April 2011, successful completion (80% or higher) of the Pathfinder Trains both Officers (2LT - CPT) and enlisted Soldiers, MOS: 11B, 11C, 11Z, 15Q, 88M, 92Y (all other MOS must request a MOS waiver from USAIS) in the grades of PFC - SFC.
 Pre-test will be required on the report date for admittance into the course.

 U.S. Army Recruiting and Retention School, Ft Jackson, SC prepares Army Recruiters to maintain the strength of the Army's forces by helping high-quality recruits make the most of an Army career.

 The Sapper Leader Course, Ft Leonard Wood, MO, is a fast-paced 28-day course designed to train joint-service leaders in small unit tactics, leadership skills, and warfighter tactics required to perform as part of a combined arms team in a contemporary operating environment.
 A sapper may perform any of a variety of combat engineering duties.
 Such tasks typically include bridge-building, laying or clearing minefields, demolitions, field defenses as well as building, road and airfield construction and repair.
-The SLC is open to enlisted Soldiers in the grades of specialist (promotable) and above, cadets, and engineer officers captain and below.
-Students can come from any combat or combat support branch of the service, but priority is given to engineering, cavalry, and infantry Soldiers.
+The SLC is open to enlisted Soldiers in the grades of E-4 and above, cadets, and engineer officers captain and below.
+Students can come from any combat or combat support branch of the service.

 The Army School of Music located on Joint Base Little Creek in Virginia Beach, VA.
 It prepares members of Army Bands for performances that are not only musically superb but are engaging to audience members All Army Musicians (with the exception of Soldiers accepted in the Special bands) will attend Advanced Individual Training (AIT) after completing Army Basic Training.
 With a highly skilled and specialized staff of musicians, the School of Music offers new Army musicians not only coaching and instruction in the specific skills of an Army musician, but mentoring in further preparation for life as a Soldier in the Army Bands.
 Students will work in small groups coached by staff members to prepare for performances and will learn basic military band marching techniques and movements.

-Trains Soldiers to become experts in unconventional warfare, and prepares them to deploy on a variety of missions all over the world.
+Special Forces trains Soldiers to become experts in unconventional warfare, and prepares them to deploy on a variety of missions all over the world.
 You need to be mentally and physically tough, endure difficult training and face all challenges head-on.
 In order to start training as a Special Forces Soldier, you must have completed Basic Combat Training, Advanced Individual Training and Airborne School.